Best 3D Pen TechnoBuffalo 2021

 - Make art simple: Silicone printig mat

 This is not only the staff pick but the 3D pen I use on all my projects.
-The Create+ from 3Doodler has a dual drive system that offers extreme precision and reduces clogs and under extrusion.
+The Create+ from 3Doodler has a dual drive system that offers extreme precision and reduces clogs and extrusion.
 Even though the Create+ comes with proprietary filament, you can use standard PLA, ABS, and flexible filaments.
 I like to use the same PLA as I have in my 3D printer to join parts.
+I simply draw the filament down across the gap in the parts and it melts everything together.
 Because the material is identical, it looks impressive when finished.

 The MYNT3D comes in a very close second to the 3Doodler and is mainly only the runner up because it occasionally clogged when using it.
 It still has a great choice of filaments, and an OLED screen allows you to fine-tune the printing temperature.
 This is important when you are printing with ABS, as it can fail very quickly if it is too hot or too cold.